Medical expert of the article

 Additional research methods

-- the size of the anterior vaginal arch;
+- size of the anterior vaginal fornix;

-- position of the cervix and uterus;
+- position of the cervix and body of the uterus;

 What do need to examine?